top of page

 1996 · Brooklyn, NY

-Lil’ Kim is a Brooklyn rapper who first gained attention as a member of Junior M.A.F.I.A.
+Lil’ Kim first gained attention as a member of Junior M.A.F.I.A.
 She released her debut album Hard Core in 1996, which became a major commercial success.

 images (70).jpg